-In this tutorial we will show you how to install and configuration of phpwcms on your CentOS 7 server.
-For those of you who didn’t know, Phpwcms is a free and open source content management system and PHP development framework.
-It is very powerful, fast and flexible.
+In this tutorial, we will show you how to install and configure Phpwcms on your CentOS 7 server.
+For those of you who didn’t know, Phpwcms is a free and open-source content management system and PHP development framework.
+It is very powerful, fast, and flexible.
 It’s used by developers to create thousands of websites around the world.

 Install phpwcms on CentOS 7

-First thing to do is to go to phpwcms’s download page and download the latest stable version of phpwcms, At the moment of writing this article it is version 1.8.2:
+The first thing to do is to go to Phpwcms’s download page and download the latest stable version of Phpwcms, At the moment of writing this article it is version 1.8.2:

 We will need to change some folders permissions: